ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/intelligence_requirements/retrieve.rst

 Retrieve All Intelligence Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send the following request to retrieve data for all IRs.
+Send the following request to retrieve data for all IRs:

 **Request**